-Detroit won game two of their series against the Knicks after their fourth-quarter collapse in game one; they needed to respond, and they did.
-Cade Cunningham led the whole way for Detroit, and now it's a 1-1 series with game three in the Motor City
+Detroit won game two of their series against the Knicks after their fourth-quarter collapse way for Detroit, and now it's a 1-1 series with game three in the Motor City

 Finally, the tone for an intense series was set by a thrilling overtime matchup between the Denver Nuggets and Los Angeles Clippers.
 However, a vintage game for superstar Kawhi Leonard has tied the series at one game apiece.
 This series is going to a bloodbath, and I cannot wait to see where it goes.